 Things to do in Roquebrune-Cap-Martin, France

-Roquebrune-Cap-Martin old town is located about 3.5km inland from the coastal areas.
+Roquebrune Old Town is located about 3.5km inland from the coastal areas.
 It’s fairly small and there’s no better way of getting to know it than just getting lost in a maze of its streets and slowly exploring every corner.
-Cobblestone winding streets, quaint colorful or stone houses adorned with flowers, secret passageways, striking views over the coast… Wherever you turn, you will find something interesting in Roquebrune.
+Cobblestone winding streets, quaint colorful or stone houses adorned with flowers, secret passageways, striking views over the coast… Wherever you turn, you will find something interesting!
+Exploring the old town is without a doubt one of the best things to do in Roquebrune-Cap-Martin you can’t miss.

-Among Roquebrune-Cap-Martin’s old town streets, you’ll find points of interest like the Medieval Castle, Church of Sainte-Marguerite, Place des 2 Frères square with a viewing platform, Rue de la Fontaine street with a small square with great coastal views, dark secret Rue Montcollet street, or around a 2000-year-old olive tree.
+Among Roquebrune’s old town streets, you’ll find points of interest like the Medieval Castle, Church of Sainte-Marguerite, Place des 2 Frères square with a viewing platform, Rue de la Fontaine street with a small square with great coastal views, dark secret Rue Montcollet street, or around a 2000-year-old olive tree.
+Let’s take a closer look.

 Place des 2 Frères Square